-- This is a selective admissions program students must be admitted into the program before taking DHG courses.
-See the selective admissions page for more information regarding admission, progression, and graduation. - To be admitted to the program, students must place into MAT 108 within the past two years, and must place into ENG 101 and college level reading. - A selective admission score of 2.75 or above must be attained to be considered for admission.
-A rubric will be applied and additional points will be given for number of required General Education and Science courses completed. - TOEFL iBT requirements in reading, listening, speaking, and writing are as follows: 21-21-26-23. - IELTS requirements in reading, listening, speaking, and writing are as follows: 6.5; 6.5; 7.5-8; 6. - ALS 196 is an optional course for Board review.
+- This program prepares students to meet the educational requirements for licensure in the state of Illinois.
+Parkland College has not yet determined that this program meets the requirements for licensure of any other state. - This is a selective admissions program students must be admitted into the program before taking DHG courses.
+See the selective admissions page for more information regarding admission, progression, and graduation. - To be admitted to the program, students must place out of MAT 072 within the past two and a half years, and must place out of ENG 099 and CCS 099. - A selective admission score of 2.75 or above must be attained to be considered for admission.
+A rubric will be applied and additional points will be given for a number of required General Education and Science courses completed. - TOEFL iBT requirements in reading, listening, speaking, and writing are as follows: 21-21-26-23. - IELTS requirements in reading, listening, speaking, and writing are as follows: 6.5; 6.5; 7.5-8; 6. - CHE 100 can be substituted for CHE 106. - ALH 196 is an optional course for Board review.